huntdatacenter/docs/docs/do-science/getting-started/2-configure-vpn.md

 # Step 2.
 Configure your VPN

-**This step configure an encrypted connection between your local machine and HUNT Cloud.
-The specific steps are dependent on the operating system on your local machine.**
+**This step configure an encrypted connection between your local computer and HUNT Cloud.
+The specific steps are dependent on the operating system on your local computer.**

 ::: warning Requirement